browserpad/browserpad/README.md

 ### Primary features:
 > Note: As a rule of thumb, Browserpad aims to support only editing operations that are generic and content-agnostic.
 > This means it won't implement any context-sensitive functions that depend on the semantic meaning of the text,
-> such as bracket matching, code highlighting / linting / beautifying, etc.
+> such as bracket matching, code linting, etc.

 - [x] support tab key
 - [x] auto-save using `localStorage` (see [here](https://github.com/JakobKallin/Text-Editor/blob/gh-pages/index.html))